xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[06/2025] I’m very pleased to have received the Dean of PGR’s Commendation for Excellence in Supervision.

 [06/2025] A candidate has been awarded an Exeter-CSC PhD scholarship and will be joining my lab in September.

 [06/2025] I will give a talk at the BMVC One Day Meeting: BMVA Symposium on AI Security in London on 16 July 2025.